-During the program, you will master an academic educational scientific and systematic approach.
+During the programme, you will master an academic educational scientific and systematic approach.
 You will acquire and further develop theoretical knowledge of:

 What can you expect?

-This Master’s program is offered in a full-time variant (average of 40 hours of study per week) or a part-time variant (average of 20 hours of study per week).
+This Master’s programme is offered in a full-time variant (average of 40 hours of study per week) or a part-time variant (average of 20 hours of study per week).